 Dee Jay

 Ahh Dee Jay.
-Unfortunately, despite an overhauled moveset and some brand-new moves, Dee Jay is overly reliant on one or two of those moves to do well.
-The rest of his moveset is lacking and as such while he can do some damage, doesn’t quite match the rest of the roster.
+Unfortunately, despite an overhauled move-set and some brand-new moves, Dee Jay isn’t really able to stand out in the current state of the game.
+The rest of his move-set is lacking and as such, while he can do some damage, only the pro players will be able to really make the most of him.

 Lily